You will find here our invitation to you to join others in the hard but rewarding work of social action.

 A moment of justice is better than seventy years of worship in which you keep fasts and pass the nights offering prayers and worship to Allah.―Jami' Al-Sa'adat (the Collector of Felicities) by Muhammad Mahdi Ibn Abi Dharr Al-Naraqi

 UU Santa Fe Social Justice Teams

-Our justice initiatives are led by the Social Justice Steering Committee, led by Carlene Carey, and comprised of Social Justice Team leaders below as well as members-at-large.
+Our justice initiatives are led by the Social Justice Council, comprised of Social Justice Issue Team leaders below as well as a few members-at-large.
 Join any team at any time or put your passion to work by forming a new team!
 Our current issue teams:

 Social Justice All Hands On Deck Meetings